thebedroomlaboratory/BrewMonitor/WebApp/README.md

 2. Install the required bower dependencies `bower install`.
 3. Install Gulp globally with `npm install -g gulp`.
 4. Run the application using the default gulp task with the command `gulp`.

+###Gulp Tasks
+Currently there are only a few gulp tasks that do the basics but these will grow and evolve over time:

+1. `gulp` - the default task , copy's to dev directory and starts the server
+2. `gulp copy` - currently copys the html and js files and is called as part of the default task
+3. `gulp populateDB` - populates the mongo db with the contents of [dummydata.js](https://github.com/thebedroomlaboratory/BrewMonitor/blob/basic-mean/WebApp/server/brewmonitor/dummydata.js)

 ### REST API Format
 The Api will follow the below format